Friday, October 3, 2025

 Love, Doe!

 Hi friends!
-So today I'm going to be doing a review on "Spoops: The Little Spirits Of Halloween" by A.J.
-Locascio.
+So today I'm going to be doing a review on "You Weren't Meant To Be Human" by Andrew Joseph White.
 This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers to please keep that in mind!)

 I received this book as an ARC from Netgalley, however all opinions are my own.